 The Spanish Water Dog is a purebred dog that falls within the larger Sporting dog breed group.

 Sporting group: Sporting dogs are the natural athletes of the dog world.
 They have high energy, and always look to be stimulated with some activity or challenge.
 These dogs thrive in the outdoors- particularly the woods and the water.
 Sporting dogs include the best swimming dogs, retrieving dogs, and other field activities.
 They have traditionally been bred to assist hunters find and retrieve birds and other smaller hunting game.
 Sporting dogs are not known as guard dogs, but because of their alertness and loyalty to their family, with proper training they can be good home protectors as well.
 Over the years they have become extremely well-rounded, so with plenty of exercise can make excellent home companions.
 They are willing to please their owners, so if you put the time into training and exercise you will be rewarded with an amazing dog.

-Spanish Water Dogs for sale or adoption
+Spanish Water Dogs for adoption